27 Comments

 Jack Jordan's avatar

 Professor Vladeck, please consider the important opportunities and implications of SCOTUS ordering a response to Kim Davis’s petition seeking reversal of Obergefell.
-Don't SCOTUS’s order (and the subsequent order extending the response deadline until Oct.
+Don't SCOTUS’s orders (including the subsequent order extending the response deadline until Oct.
 8) present important opportunities for filing amicus briefs?

 You reasonably could be shocked if the Court granted certiorari here, and you reasonably could doubt there are five justices right now willing to overrule Obergefell.
 But haven’t you already been shocked by SCOTUS justices’ conduct in this very area of law (regarding the Ninth Amendment)?
-Weren’t you shocked that six SCOTUS justices signed onto an opinion in which they lied about the Ninth Amendment and knowingly violated it to pretend to justify overruling Roe v.
-Wade?
+Weren’t you shocked that six SCOTUS justices signed onto an opinion in which they lied about the Ninth Amendment and knowingly violated it to pretend to justify overruling precedent that was far more faithful to our Constitution than Dobbs?

 Doesn’t SCOTUS’s order requiring a response to Davis’s petition present an opportunity to put before SCOTUS the crucial fact that Dobbs was founded on a lie about the Ninth Amendment and a knowing violation of the Ninth Amendment?
 The majority opinion (twice) misrepresented that the Ninth Amendment was a "reservation of rights to the people."
 The majority abused that lie about the meaning of the Ninth Amendment to justify the following contention and conclusion (which blatantly violated the Ninth Amendment): "The Constitution makes no express reference to a right to [do something specific], and therefore those who claim that it protects such a right must show that the right is somehow implicit in the constitutional text."